auroraextensions/docs/magento/extensions/1.x/testlivecheckout/docs/examples/guest-checkout.md

 # Guest Checkout

-<blockquote>Tests were performed using Puppeteer and Magento 1.9.3.9 CE with sample data.</blockquote>
+<blockquote class="notice">Tests were performed using Puppeteer and Magento 1.9.3.9 CE with sample data.</blockquote>

 ## Download